-The BSc Computer Science from the University of London gives you the skills to achieve your career goals.
-Our degrees use creative interactive approaches to provide immersive learning experiences that will help you build the technical and transferable skills you need for a fulfilling career.
+The Computer Science degree from the University of London gives you the skills to achieve your career goals.

+Our degrees use creative, interactive approaches to provide immersive learning experiences that will help you build the technical and transferable skills you need for a fulfilling career.